arvsrao/arvsrao.github.io/_drafts/parametrizing-rigid-motion-spaces.md

 	subject on another day, or a rigid rotation to true anatomical orientation from the tilted position of the subject in the scanner).

 The NifTI standard allows for orientation reversing transforms, but in this post I focus on *proper* rotations.
 These rigid motions must preserve volume and orientation; rigidity necessitates linearity.
-Being a geometric property, volume is preserved when the transformation is an isometry; for some matrix $A$, we require $A A^T = I$.
-Moreover, orientation preservation happens when $\det(A) > 0$.
-The intersection of all these requirements is the group of 3D rotations, otherwise known as the *special orthogonal group*, <!--more-->
+Being a geometric property, volume is preserved when this linear transformation is an isometry; which is to say, for some matrix $A$, $A A^T = I$.
+Moreover, orientation is preserved when $\det(A) > 0$.
+The intersection of all these requirements is the group of 3D rotations, usually referred to as the *special orthogonal group*, <!--more-->

 $$
 \begin{equation*}